Workflows

 How a workflow runs

-- Provide the requested documents, sources, instructions and options.
-Some workflows ask clarifying questions before starting.
+• Give it the documents, sources, instructions and options it asks for.
+Some workflows ask a few clarifying questions before they begin.

-- Review the generated result.
-Depending on the workflow, the output may be a table, a legal memo, a draft document, a translated file, a diagram or a report.
+• Read through the result.
+Depending on the workflow, you might get a table, a legal memo, a draft document, a translated file, a diagram or a report.

-- Open cited sources and generated files directly from the result when they are available.
+• Open cited sources and generated files straight from the result whenever they are available.

-A workflow must be previewed before it can be published privately.
-Local saves help you draft and iterate without exposing an unfinished workflow to other users.
-Once published privately, the workflow can be tested from the Ordalie interface according to the permissions available to your account or organization.
+A workflow has to be previewed before you can publish it privately.
+Local saves let you draft and refine without showing an unfinished workflow to anyone else.
+Once it's published privately, you can test it within Ordalie, according to the permissions your account or organization allows.

-In organizations, administrators can control which workflows appear in the catalog.
-Some workflows can be hidden for an organization, and important workflows can be pinned so that they appear first.
-This means two users may see different workflow catalogs depending on their organization and role.
+In an organization, administrators decide which workflows show up in the catalog.
+Some can be hidden, and important ones can be pinned so they appear first.
+So two people may see different workflows depending on their organization and role.

 Limits and beta workflows

-Some workflows depend on connected sources, managed APIs or organization features.
-For example, document translation uses a managed translation provider, and some notarial workflows remain beta features.
-If a workflow is unavailable, check your plan, organization settings, connected integrations and whether the workflow has been enabled for your organization.
+Some workflows rely on connected sources, managed APIs or organization features.
+Translating a document, for example, uses a managed translation provider, and a few notarial workflows are still in beta.
+If a workflow isn't available, check your plan, your organization settings, your connected sources and whether it has been turned on for your organization.